Ca’ Foscari International College is one of the 9 main European partners involved in an innovative project concerning innovation in higher education.

 The results will be spread out in partner countries through local meetings and dissemination workshops.

-Ca’ Foscari International College will host the first workshop in Venice on July 2020.
+Ca’ Foscari International College hosted the first STEAM+ workshop in Venice from 18th to 23rd July 2021.